Toggle mobile menu visibility

 Norfolk

-Nelson's Journey: Nelson's Journey offer a range of support to schools in Norfolk.
+Nelson's Journey offers a range of support to schools in Norfolk.
 They have launched a scheme called 'School Friend of Nelson's Journey' to raise awareness of childhood bereavement in local classrooms and highlight the bereavement support in Norfolk schools.
 In addition, Nelson's Journey offers limited FREE 1-hour Child Bereavement Awareness Training online to professionals working with children and young people in Norfolk.

 Staff wellbeing